mauri870/api-skeleton-laravel/readme.md

 ## Default Routes

-For prevent problems with responses, send a `ACCEPT: application/json` header for every request
+For prevent problems with responses, send a `Accept: application/json` header for every request

 ### Authentication